morgan-mastrangelo/wanderers-blog/README.md

 ### The challenge55

-Users should be able to:
+Users should be able to:66

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements